maeugste/ship-evacuation/README.md

 ## Other

-There are very detailed floor plans of common passenger ships available on the webpage [6].
+There are very detailed floor plans of common passenger ships available on the webpages [6] and [7].
 It will be a good source to make further abstractions to get graphical data for our simulation program.